| Herman Hesse

 (Paul Krugman, "The Great Unraveling: Losing Our Way In The New Century")

-fear that America itself could be weakened by short-term, greedy decisions,
+America itself could be weakened by short-term, greedy

-squandering our pensions and undermining our markets.
-And Americans are
+and undermining our markets.
+And Americans are right to be

-right to be concerned.
-Because without a strong America holding the world
+concerned.
+Because without a strong America holding the

 "How we learn to live in a world where technology every day is erasing more and more walls - making it so much easier to communicate, trade, and integrate, but also so much easier for small groups to reach around the world and wreak great havoc thousands of miles away - is the great challeng of the new century."